Yessir-kim/GIT_CRAWLING/README.md

 # GIT_CRAWLING

-This program that use "GITHUB API" support to searching "GITHUB" repositories information.
-Because it is based on the python language, you must install a python library to use this program.
+This program that use <strong>"GITHUB API"</strong> support to searching "GITHUB" repositories information.
+Because it is based on the Python language, you must install a Python library to use this program.
 For more information, see:

+## Introduction

+It is a Python program